-It typically is a practice that is popular in product development but has since been used to improve processes and services as well in bigger companies.
+It typically is a practice that is especially popular in product development but has since been used to improve processes and services as well in bigger companies.

 There are several techniques that can help you get customer feedback.
 For example there is

 When you start intentionally gathering customer feedback, you'll quickly notice your next challenge: the volume of input that needs to be processed.
 For a good customer feedback analysis, it's important to centralize feedback and have an objective way to turn it into insights.
-That's why we believe at Hello Customer that linguistics and sentiment analysis is key in this process.
+That's why at Hello Customer we believe that linguistics and sentiment analysis is key in this process.